 Prioritize Customers Who Use Overdraft Protection

 Using its analytics engine, FI Works found all the people that were previously using overdraft protection on debit card transactions.
-For the first phase of the opt-in campaign a task list of these individuals was generated for each banker to contact via phone.
-The bankers explained the value overdraft protection on their account would provide, the fees involved and described the opt-in process required by the regulators.
+For the first phase of the opt-in campaign, a task list of these individuals was generated for each banker to call.
+The bankers explained the value that overdraft protection on their account would provide, the fees involved, and described the opt-in process required by regulators.

 Target Customers Likely to Need Overdraft Protection

 Next, the campaign targeted debit card customers that were previously overdrafting on their accounts.
 Bankers received a task list to contact these people and explain how this service would help protect them and what they needed to do to opt-in.

 Overdraft protection is a service that when a person needs it they REALLY need it.
 Within 2 weeks, the bank made sure their customers were covered.